What to expect from your communication with Cafcass Cymru

 If you have any difficulties with reading or writing, or with accessing confidential e-mails, please make us aware of this, so we can consider how best to communicate with you.

-Should we need to send you any confidential information by post, or if you would prefer us to send you information by post, this will be done using Track and Trace postal services and you will need to sign for the item.
+Should we need to send you any confidential information by post, this will be done using Track and Trace postal services and you will need to sign for the item.

 Please ensure you keep us informed of any change of address or phone number.